humilis/humilis-firehose/README.md

 Configure humilis:

 ```
-.env/bin/humilis configure --local
+make configure
 ```

 ## Testing

 There is no logic in this layer beyond the deployment of AWS resources so there is no unit test suite.
 You can test the deployment of the Firehose delivery streams with: